qrutyy/checkpatch.nvim/README.md

 - `strict` - strict mode
 - `quiet` - guess what (always on save)
 - `diff` - check only the diff on the current branch
+- `on-save` - sets last cfg (in case no `set` option isn't used) as on-save.
+Note that this mode is highly recommended to be used with `diff` option to prevent lags bc of checkpatch work.
+- `on-save-off` - disables on-save mode.

 If you execute it with no options (same with hotkey) - it will use the prev cached config.